Electronic Hardware Design Process

 5. Automatic X-ray Inspection

-**Advantages:** Detects BGA welding quality and embedded component issues, no fixture costs.
+Advantages: Detects BGA welding quality issues.

 6. Laser Detection System

-**Disadvantages:** High initial cost, numerous maintenance and usage issues.
+Disadvantages: High initial cost, maintenance issues.

 7. Size Detection